 - Association – associates artifacts to flow objects, and depending on the direction of the association, forms are treated differently when connected to a flow object.

 Read more about Forms here

 Form – output: The form is output from the task.
-Depending on if the ProducedAtCompletion property is set to True or False two things can happen.
-True: The form is displayed in the task, and has to be filled out (at least any mandatory fields) before the task is completed.
+Depending on whether the ProducedAtCompletion property is set to True or False two things can happen.
+True: The form is displayed in the task and has to be filled out, at least any mandatory fields, before the task is completed.
 False: The performer can choose to fill out the form when in the task, and thereby include it in the instance.

 Form – read-only: The form is displayed in the task, but it is locked for editing.